Izaaq/Izaaq/README.md

-- 👋 Hi, I’m Izaaq
+- Hi, I’m Izaaq!
-- i poopoo in the peepee
+- Final year BSc Computer Science student at King's College London
-- i peepee in the poopoo
+- Drummer in a band, Advents.
+We're on Spotify and Apple Music!
-- all poopoo times are peepee times, but not all peepee times are poopoo times
+- Average food enthusiast
-- 📫 How to reach me ...
+- LinkedIn: linkedin.com/in/izaaq-ahmad-izham

 <!---
 Izaaq/Izaaq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.